Mood-Ring/Mood-Ring/README.md

 # Mood-Ring
-Mood Tracker to help you become more self aware and mindful/ Greatest Mood Tracker Ever!!
+Mood Tracker to help you become more self aware and mindful!!!!!